davideliason/davideliason.github.com/_posts/2018-05-28-soak-iot-art-sculpture.md

 SOAK is the Pacific NW's mini-Burning Man event, focused on art, music and creative expression, and situated in a wide-open desert setting along a river that was perfect for camping to boot.
 This is a short piece about the inspiration for creating it, my experience, and lessons learned for the next time.

-I'm a huge Battlestar Galactica fan...
+I'm a huge Battlestar Galactica fan since as a kid watching:

 ![Old School BSG]({{ https://davideliason.github.io/ }}/assets/images/original_bsg.jpg)

+and then feeling like a kid again being riveted watching the new series:

 ![New BSG]({{ https://davideliason.github.io/ }}/assets/images/bsg_battlestar.jpg)